dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. Wang, J., Rosenberg, D. E., Schmidt, J. C., and Wheeler, K. G. (2020). "[Managing the Colorado River for an Uncertain Future](http://qcnr.usu.edu/coloradoriver/files/CCRS_White_Paper_3.pdf)."
 Center for Colorado River Studies, Utah State University, Logan, Utah.

 ## Share Feedback
-Please share your feedback about this interactive model and role play -- things you like, things to improve.
+Please share your feedback about this synchronous model and role play -- things you like, things to improve.
 * Preferred method: Submit an [issue](https://github.com/dzeke/ColoradoRiverCoding/issues) via Github (2nd menu item below dzeke/ColoradoRiverCodng).
 Describe things you like, things to inprove.
 If you provide a copy of the Excel workbook, please summarize changes made.
 * Alternative:  Email things you like, things to improve to David Rosenberg at david.rosenberg@usu.edu.
 Use the subject line "Feedback: Colorado River numerical model".